-A participant may change planners at any time.
+A participant may request to change planners at any time, subject to the availability of appropriately qualified planners to assume planning responsibilities.
 Participants considering such a move should be aware of the following;

-• Applications to change planners must be made in writing by the participant to the NPWS Agri-Ecology Unit.

-• The participant must nominate a new planner in writing to the NPWS.
-Once the new planner/planning team confirm that they are willing to take over the plan a copy of the approved farm plan and associated documents will be sent to the new lead planner.

-- The new planner/planning team will receive no fee for this, other than future payments for supporting this participant. - If a participant requests a change of planners the NPWS will notify the original planner(s) that such a request has been made. - The participant should be aware that no advantage can result from changing planner(s). - A request to change planner(s) subsequent to the planner(s) reporting an incident of non-compliance will be considered as a risk factor in selecting plans for audit. - The participant must have a planner at all times.
-If the participant decides to change planner(s), they must get a new planner to take on their case within one month.
-If this is not possible then they will have to withdraw from the scheme. - A request by a participant to change planner(s) will not result in any increased cost to the NPWS.
-The new planner(s) will not receive any payment (other than for an amended plan if one is required) until they complete the compliance certification at the participants next anniversary date in the scheme.
+- Changing planner(s) will not change their requirements under the plan or the way in which their undertakings shall be evaluated/reported upon. - Applications to change planners must be made in writing by the participant to the NPWS Agri-Ecology Unit, clearly outlining the reasons why they would like to change planner(s) and providing any necessary supporting documentation or statements. - If a participant requests a change of planner(s) the NPWS will notify the original planner(s) that such a request has been made. - Agri-Ecology Unit shall consider the request, taking into consideration the perspectives of the planner(s) and the participant, the terms of the existing contract with the planner, the availability of other planners and ultimately the requirements of the habitat or species upon which the plan depends. - Should a contract of a planner be terminated, it will be terminated in accordance with the specifications, terms & conditions of the contract itself. - Should a new planner/planning team confirm that they are willing to take over the plan a copy of the approved Farm Plan and associated documents will be sent to the new lead planner. - The new planner/planning team will receive no fee for this, other than future payments for supporting this participant. - A request to change planner(s) subsequent to the planner(s) reporting an incident of non-compliance will be considered as a risk factor in selecting plans for audit. - The participant must have a planner at all times. - Any request by a participant to change planner(s) that results in any increased cost to the NPWS may result in a reduced payment to the participant to reflect the increased cost to NPWS.
+The new planner(s) will not receive any payment (other than for an amended plan if one is required) until they complete the compliance certification at the participants next anniversary date in the Scheme.